 Hopefully, now you have a better understanding of ways to source content for your website or blog from 3rd-party sources.
 For more content marketing and content generation strategies, see our overview of Content Marketing With WordPress.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
+This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, certified, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.

-Did you find this tutorial useful?
-Feel free to share this tutorial with other bloggers using the social links below.
+Was this article useful?
+Please feel free to share this page with other website owners using the social links below.